trento-introsde-final/documentation/README.md

 ### User Registration

-The first step for any user is to register into our system, this is down by using the trigger word *register* in the Slack channel.
+The first step for any user is to register into our system, this is done by using the trigger word *register* in the Slack channel.
 This will create a profile for the user, or return an error if he is already registered.

 ![User Registration Sequence Diagram](https://raw.githubusercontent.com/trento-introsde-final/documentation/master/images/slack_user_register.png)